 ---

 ### Stuck proposal recovery (guardian skill)

 If a vault becomes locked because an executed proposal's pre-committed settlement calls revert (`redemptionsLocked()` stays true after the strategy duration elapses), recovery is documented in the **`syndicate-owner` guardian skill** — see `skill/skills/syndicate-owner/SKILL.md` § _"Recovering a stuck Executed proposal"_.
-That skill contains the full diagnostic playbook and the purpose-built `sherwood proposal unstick` command that clears the lock safely.
+That skill contains the full diagnostic playbook for clearing the lock safely.
 This is a guardian-only path and is intentionally not surfaced in this top-level skill.

+---